Classic Greenland Coastal Voyage

 002588 - W20

-One of the world’s most interesting sea voyages, the Arctic Umiaq Line sails along the west coast of Greenland, and offers its passengers an unparalleled opportunity to witness Greenlandic village life during its en route stops, and savour the magnificent scenery of this rugged coastline.
+One of the world’s most interesting sea voyages, the Arctic Umiaq Line sails along the west coast of Greenland.
+It offers its passengers an unparalleled opportunity to witness Greenlandic village life during its en route stops, and savour the magnificent scenery of this rugged coastline.

-- Golden Circle area of Iceland with the ancient Viking Parliament area of Þingvellir National Park, Gullfoss (Golden Falls) and geysirs
+- Golden Circle, Iceland - ancient Viking Parliament area, Gullfoss and geysirs

 - Be awestruck by the enormous icebergs floating in Disko Bay